cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 ### 4.3.
 Create new features

 We created a binary feature for each milestone showing whether the milestone has been met or not.
-For example, "MILESTONE_1_meet" is 1 if it has been met (i.e., the "MILESTONE_1_ACTUALIZED" date is earlier than the "MILESTONE_1_SCHEDULE" date), and it is 0 if it has not been met.
-Also, we created a numerical feature for each milestone showing the number of days between the scheduled and actualized dates of the milestone.
-For example, "MILESTONE_1_Diff" shows the difference (in days) between the "MILESTONE_1_ACTUALIZED" and "MILESTONE_1_SCHEDULED".
-The negative values of "MILESTONE_x_Diff" indicate the number of days that the "Milestone x" has been met earlier, and the positive values show the number of delay days.
-Note that Milestone_10_meet is the target feature that we want to predict using other milestones and other dataset features.
+For example, "MILESTONE_1_meet" is 1 if it has been met (i.e., the "MILESTONE_1_ACTUALIZED" date is before than the "MILESTONE_1_SCHEDULE" date) and it is 0 if it has not been met.
+Also, we created a numerical feature for each milestone showing the number of days between the scheduled and actualized dates of meeting the milestone.
+For example, "MILESTONE_1_Diff" shows the difference (in days) between the "MILESTONE_1_ACTUALIZED" and "MILESTONE_1_SCHEDULED".The negative values of "MILESTONE_x_Diff" shows the number of days that the "Milestone x" has been met earlier and the positive values shows the number of delay days.
+Note that Milestone_10_meet is our target feature that we want to predict it using other milestones and other features in the dataset.

 We also created some additional features for the differences between the scheduled milestone 10 and the scheduled date of other milestones under the assumption that if we have more time between the scheduled dates of other milestones and milestone 10, the probability of meeting milestone 10 might be increased.
-Finally, we created some features showing the number of days between the scheduled milestone 10 and other important dates (i.e., LINE_SOP_DATE, LINE_RAS_DATE, and SCP_DATE) under the assumption that these might be informative for the prediction of meeting milestone 10.
+Finally, we created some features showing the number of days between the scheduled milestone 10 and other important dates (i.e. LINE_SOP_DATE, LINE_RAS_DATE, and SCP_DATE) under the assumption that these might be informative for the prediction of meeting milestone 10.